 Attorneys’ Fees.
 Except as otherwise expressly set forth in this Contract, each party shall pay its own costs and expenses incurred in connection with this Contract and such party’s performance under this Contract, provided, that if either party commences an action, proceeding, demand, claim, action, cause of action or suit against the other party arising out of or in connection with this Contract, then the substantially prevailing party shall be reimbursed by the other party for all reasonable costs and expenses, including reasonable attorneys’ fees and expenses, incurred by the substantially prevailing party in such action, proceeding, demand, claim, action, cause of action or suit, and in any appeal in connection therewith (regardless of whether the applicable action, proceeding, demand, claim, action, cause of action, suit or appeal is voluntarily withdrawn or dismissed).

 Construction.
 Where applicable in this Contract, the singular includes the plural and the masculine or neuter includes the masculine, feminine and neuter.
 The words “include,” “includes,” “included” and “including” mean “‘include,’ etc., without limitation.”
 The word “shall” is mandatory and the word “may” is permissive.
 The section headings of this Contract are not a part of this Contract and shall have no effect upon the construction or interpretation of any part of this Contract.
-Owner and Contractor have each participated in the drafting and negotiation of this Contract, and the language in all parts of this Contract shall be in all cases construed as a whole according to its fair meaning and not strictly for or against either Owner or Contractor.
+Responsible Party and Contractor have each participated in the drafting and negotiation of this Contract, and the language in all parts of this Contract shall be in all cases construed as a whole according to its fair meaning and not strictly for or against either Responsible Party or Contractor.

 Headings.
 The headings preceding the text of the Articles, Sections, paragraphs and subparagraphs hereof are for convenience of reference only, and such shall not be deemed a part of this Contract nor shall they affect its meaning, construction or effect.